i2mint/py2store/README.md

 You still need to understand the structure of the data store and how to deserialize these datas into python objects you can manipulate.
 But with the proper tool, you shouldn't have to do much more than that.

+## Changing where and how things are stored

+Ever have to switch where you persist things (say from file system to S3), or change the way key into your data, or the way that data is serialized?
+If you use py2store tools to separate the different storage concerns, it'll be quite easy to change, since change will be localized.
+And if you're dealing with code that was already written, with concerns all mixed up, py2store should still be able to help since you'll be able to more easily give the new system a facade that makes it look like the old one.

+All of this can also be applied to data bases as well, in-so-far as the CRUD operations you're using are covered by the base methods.

+## Adapters: When the learning curve is in the way of learning

+Shinny new storage mechanisms (DBs etc.) are born constantly, and some folks start using them, and we are eventually lead to use them as well if we need to work with those folks' systems.
+And though we'd love to learn the wonderful new capabilities the new kid on the block has, sometimes we just don't have time for that.

+Wouldn't it be nice if someone wrote an adapter to the new system that had an interface we were familiar with?
+Talking to SQL as if it were mongo (or visa versa).
+Talking to S3 as if it were a file system.
+Now it's not a long term solution: If we're really going to be using the new system intensively, we should learn it.
+But when you just got to get stuff done, having a familiar facade to something new is a life saver.

+py2store would like to make it easier for you roll out an adapter to be able to talk to the new system in the way **you** are familiar with.

 ## Thinking about storage later, if ever

 You have a new project or need to write a new app.
 You'll need to store stuff and read stuff back.